d4rkb1ue/blog/content/posts/ubuntu-18-samba-time-machine.md

 tags: [Gadget, Linux]
 ---

-折腾 NAS 第二篇，配置 time machine base on smb at ubuntu 18.04
+Play with NAS Chapter 2 - config time machine base on smb at ubuntu 18.04

 - Ref: [HowTo make time machine backups on a samba fileserver without netatalk : homelab](https://www.reddit.com/r/homelab/comments/83vkaz/howto_make_time_machine_backups_on_a_samba/)

-# 安装 Samba 4.8+
+## Install Samba 4.8+

 If you install older version of samba, uninstall it,
 ```